-The Department of Educational Policy Studies offers both master of arts (M.A minimum 30 credits) and doctor of philosophy (Ph.D. minimum 51 credits) degrees.
+The Department of Educational Policy Studies offers both master of arts and doctor of philosophy degrees.
 Students who enroll with only a bachelor's degree and intend to pursue the Ph.D. degree are required to take the M.A. on the way to the Ph.D.
 Applicants already holding a master's degree will be admitted either into the EPS master's program or into the Ph.D. program, depending upon the recommendation of the admissions committee.
 Students for both the M.A. and Ph.D. degrees are expected to develop both depth and breadth in their studies.
-For the Ph.D. there are minimum credit requirements of 18 credits for the concentration and 12 credits within educational policy studies for breadth.
-All candidates for the Ph.D. must take a minimum of 30 credits in ED POL.

 The Department of Educational Policy Studies (EPS) offers an interdisciplinary program leading to both the M.A. and Ph.D. degrees.
 The department is dedicated to the study of educational policy in its various manifestations and to the study of traditionally defined fields such as history of education, philosophy of education, comparative and international education, and sociology and anthropology of education.
-The number of budgeted faculty in the department is 11.
-Twelve to 18 students enter the department each year.
 The department includes faculty with interests in education beyond the United States and has formed ties with institutions and scholars in other countries.
-Several faculty from the departments of Curriculum and Instruction, Geography, Sociology, and Philosophy hold joint appointments in EPS, and several EPS faculty members hold appointments in other departments (History, Sociology, and Anthropology) and in programs in African studies, Development Studies, Global Health Institute, and women's studies.
+Several faculty from the departments of Curriculum and Instruction, Geography, Sociology, and Philosophy hold joint appointments in EPS, and several EPS faculty members hold appointments in other departments such as History, Sociology, and Anthropology, and in programs in African Studies, Global Health Institute, and Gender and Women's Studies.

 Graduates of the department pursue a variety of academic, government, and private sector careers.
 They may be found across the United States in departments of educational policy studies and educational foundations, and other departments within schools of education; in organizations dedicated to educational research; in government and foundation work; and, in many other countries, in both higher education and ministries of education.